Kotlin (Android) API Reference

 Version suffixes (e.g. python3.11, ruby3.2) are stripped before matching.

-malformed, or the interpreter is not recognised.
+leading BOM), the shebang is malformed, or the interpreter is not recognised.

 Signature: